CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 ---
 ~~~

 How will new drops be created?
 We want them to shoot up from the middle of the fireboad = player when the gamer presses the space bar.
-To achieve this we add code to the `love.update()` callback function to detect when the space bar is pressed (`love.keyboard.isDown(' ')`).
+To achieve this we add code to the `love.update()` callback function to detect when the space bar is pressed (`love.keyboard.isDown('space')`).
 When this is the case we create a variable `newDrop` which has coordinates taken from the `player` variable but the speed and img are taken from the drop object.
 The newDrop is inserted in the `drops` table.

 ~~~.lua